-All LOIs will be evaluated prior to invitation for a full proposal.
-Only LOIs that meet program specific guidelines and meet review criteria, including the goals of the SCN program, will be invited to submit full applications.
+Only LOIs that meet program specific guidelines and meet review criteria, including the goals of the ABA 2024 program, will be invited to submit full applications.
 LOIs will be reviewed by a panel of experts with special attention to:

 - 1. Demonstrable innovation/novelty of the proposed project (especially in the context of the PI/PIs' and team's recent work). - 2.
-Alignment with the research priorities of the RFA. - 3.
-Impact of the project on neurodegeneration research. - 4.
-Evidence of methodological rigor that addresses the research question(s) being proposed. - 5.
-While not required, priority will be given to studies that leverage interdisciplinary and/or inter-institutional teams to accomplish the proposed project in a way no one group would be able to do independently.
+Priority will be given to projects that address an important knowledge gap in a way it is not being addressed through other funding mechanisms. - 3.
+Alignment with the research priorities of the RFA. - 4.
+Impact of the project on AD research. - 5.
+Evidence of methodological rigor that addresses the research question(s) being proposed. - 6.
+Priority will be given to studies that leverage and/or identify new opportunities for team science, collaborations and working across disciplines that otherwise could or would not happen.